akretion/account-financial-tools/account_check_deposit/README.rst

 When you receive a check that pays a customer invoice, you can go to that invoice and click on the button *Register Payment* and select the *Check Received* journal as *Payment Method*.

-When you want to deposit checks to the bank, go to the menu *Accounting > Adviser > Check Deposit*, create a new check deposit and set the journal *Checks Received* and select the bank account on which you want to credit the checks.
+When you want to deposit checks to the bank, go to the menu *Accounting > Customers > Checks Deposits*, create a new check deposit and set the journal *Checks Received* and select the bank account on which you want to credit the checks.
 Then click on *Add an item* to select the checks you want to deposit at the bank.
 Eventually, validate the deposit and print the report (you probably want to customize this report).

 .. image:: https://odoo-community.org/website/image/ir.attachment/5784_f2813bd/datas
    :alt: Try me on Runbot